johnfedoruk/bangular/aio/content/guide/glossary.md

 ## Template

-A chunk of HTML that Angular uses to render a [view](guide/glossary#view) with the support and guidance of an Angular [directive](guide/glossary#directive), most notably a [component](guide/glossary#component).
+A chunk of HTML that Bangular uses to render a [view](guide/glossary#view) with the support and guidance of an Bangular [directive](guide/glossary#directive), most notably a [component](guide/glossary#component).

 ## Template-driven forms

-A technique for building Angular forms using HTML forms and input elements in the view.
+A technique for building Bangular forms using HTML forms and input elements in the view.
 The alternate technique is [Reactive Forms](guide/glossary#reactive-forms).

 When building template-driven forms:

 * The "source of truth" is the template.
 The validation is defined using attributes on the individual input elements.
 * [Two-way binding](guide/glossary#data-binding) with `ngModel` keeps the component model synchronized with the user's entry into the input elements.
-* Behind the scenes, Angular creates a new control for each input element, provided you have set up a `name` attribute and two-way binding for each input.
+* Behind the scenes, Bangular creates a new control for each input element, provided you have set up a `name` attribute and two-way binding for each input.
-* The associated Angular directives are all prefixed with `ng` such as `ngForm`, `ngModel`, and `ngModelGroup`.
+* The associated Bangular directives are all prefixed with `ng` such as `ngForm`, `ngModel`, and `ngModelGroup`.

 Template-driven forms are convenient, quick, and simple.
 They are a good choice for many basic data-entry form scenarios.